Healthcare & Medical

 Tennessee Market Context

 Nashville is the Healthcare Capital of America, home to HCA Healthcare, Community Health Systems, and Vanderbilt University Medical Center.
-Tennessee has over 350 healthcare companies headquartered in the state, yet rural areas face significant physician shortages.
-The state's no-income-tax environment and growing population make physician retention critical for practice sustainability.
+Tennessee has over 350 healthcare companies headquartered in the state, creating both a sophisticated healthcare ecosystem and a competitive physician recruitment market.
+Rural areas across East Tennessee, the Cumberland Plateau, and West Tennessee face significant physician shortages that make existing practitioners particularly valuable to their communities.
+The state's no-income-tax environment and growing population make physician retention critical for practice sustainability, while the concentration of healthcare infrastructure creates opportunities for specialized practices to serve patients from across the region.

 Insurance Challenges